felipearosemena/ChaosDashboards/README.md

 ### `/api/graphql`
 Most of the API is driven via graphql.
 Visit `/api/graphql` in the browser to access the Yoga playground.

 Any Query or Mutation that interacts with a `Dashboard` or it's `CryptoPair`s reads and writes from a MongoDB instance.

-The credentials are saved to the `.env.local.sample` file for ease of share with the tester.
+Credentials are saved to `.env.local.sample` for ease of share with the tester.
 In production we're remove the credentials from the file.

-The `coinInfo` Query pings the coingecko api directly and returns the reponse.
+The `coinInfo` Query hits the coingecko api directly.

-> This api is rate limited to 10 requests each 60seconds, and in my testing it can be fickle.
+> This coingecko api is rate limited to 10 requests each 60 seconds, and while i was tested i noticed it can be fickle.
 If you see an error loading coins, reload or try again in a few seconds

 ### `/api/prices`
 Gets prices directly from coingecko.